One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

 - Product detail page must-haves

-The beauty about the web, is that enhancements and changes can always be measured through analytics and A/B testing.
-Remember that not all stores are the same, so use these basics as guidelines–but create effective experiences tailored to the targeted customer for your specific brand.
+The beauty of the web is that enhancements and changes can always be measured through analytics and A/B testing.
+Remember that not all ecommerce website stores are the same, so use these basics as guidelines but create effective experiences tailored to the targeted customer for your specific brand.

 What are some other ecommerce user experience best practices to consider?